backearth1/Comfyui-MiniMax-Video/README.md

 | model | Video Model | ["video-01", "video-01-live2d"] | "video-01" |
 | prompt_optimizer | Enable Prompt Optimization | BOOLEAN | true |

 ## Tips
 1. Ensure you have a valid MiniMax API key
 2. Video generation may take some time
 3. Generated videos are saved in ComfyUI's output directory
 4. Use clear frontal images for best results
+5. if you don't add any image, the node will support text to video

 ## Troubleshooting